Andrew Browne (rugby union): Connacht

 Browne missed the entirety of the 2011–12 season for Connacht, in what was the province's debut season in the Heineken Cup, following an injury sustained during the pre-season.
 The 2011–12 season also saw the league renamed as the Pro12, due to the addition of Italian teams.
 Browne returned to the team after more than a year's absence in the 2012–13 Pro12 match with Scarlets in September 2012.
 He made a total of 16 appearances in the league that season, 13 of these coming as starts.
 Browne made his Heineken Cup debut when he started Connacht's pool stage game against Biarritz, which the province won by a score of 22–14.He went on to start three more of Connacht's games in the competition.
 Browne signed an extension to his Connacht contract in March 2013, agreeing to stay with the team until the end of the 2014–15 season.

 Elwood left his post at the end of the 2012–13 season and was replaced by Pat Lam.
 In Lam's first season in charge, Browne made 18 appearances in the league, starting 11 times.
 In the 2013–14 Heineken Cup Browne started three games and came on as a replacement in a further two.
 On 4 January 2014, Browne made his 100th appearance for Connacht against Leinster.

 Browne suffered from injury issues in the 2014–15 season, which limited the number of appearances he made.
 He played just eight times in the 2014–15 Pro12, starting only twice.
 He featured in four of Connacht's six pool games in the 2014–15 Challenge Cup however, and started in the quarter-final defeat to Gloucester.

 International

 Browne has represented Ireland internationally at youth level, playing for the country at Under 19 and Under 20 level.
 He was part of the Irish team that won the Grand Slam in the U20 Six Nations in 2007.
 The grand slam winning team was coached by Browne's future Connacht coach Eric Elwood.
 Browne has also played for the second tier international "A" side, known as the Ireland Wolfhounds.

+Coaching Career

+Browne worked as player development officer with Connacht and became part of the coaching team of the Ireland national under-20 rugby union team in 2024.
+In October 2025 he took over as head coach from Neil Doak.
+Under his leadership, Ireland won the Triple Crown in the 2026 Six Nations Under 20s Championship.